VXSTATS/com.vxstats.qt/README.md

 ```

 ### Search
-To capture searches including the information for which has been searched.
+To capture searches including the information for what has been searched.
 ```c++
 VX::Statistics::instance().search( "$search" );
 ```

 ### Shake
-To capture when the device has been shaken.
+To capture when the device was shaken.
 ```c++
 VX::Statistics::instance().shake();
 ```